 About our review – and our reviewer...

-Annie Collyer is the UK Shopping Editor at Livingetc – she also looks after all of our UK-based fitness content.
-She has tried and tested a range of equipment in her spacious home office/spare bedroom which is now technically her part-time home gym.
+Annie Collyer is our Deputy Ecommerce Editor at Livingetc.
+She has tried and tested a range of home gym equipment in her spacious home office/spare bedroom which is now technically her part-time home gym.
+She has reviewed the Bowflex Max M8 Trainer, the Apex Bike, and the Viavito Satori, so far.

-As mentioned above, Annie is five foot two so is testing these exercise bikes as a shorter person, to see if they are comfortable at any height.
-She also has her fiancé try out this home gym equipment for an opposing view, as he is both taller and heavier than her, measuring just under six foot.
+As mentioned above, Annie is five foot two so she is testing these exercise bikes to see if they are comfortable at any height.
+She also has her fiancé try out this home gym equipment for an opposing view, as he is taller and heavier than her, measuring just under six feet.
+It's also worth noting that Annie lives in an apartment in South East London, so it is essential to her that this equipment is conveniently sized and also quiet whilst in operation.

 Where to buy the Echelon Connect Sport bike...